semgrep/semgrep-docs/docs/faq.md

 [Semgrep](https://github.com/returntocorp/semgrep) may send data to Semgrep App in accordance with the [metrics policy](/metrics).

-Semgrep CI sends two types of data to r2c servers: scan data and findings data.
-Scan data includes project id, CI environment, and scan meta-data.
+Semgrep CI can be explicitly configured to send two types of data to Semgrep App: scan data and findings data.
+Scan data includes project name, CI environment, and scan meta-data.
 Findings data are used to provide human readable content for notifications and integrations, as well tracking results as new, fixed, or duplicate.
-For more information and detailed description for each data field, refer to Semgrep CI [PRIVACY.md](https://github.com/returntocorp/semgrep-action/blob/develop/PRIVACY.md).
+For more information and detailed description for each data field, refer to [the relevant section in PRIVACY.md](https://github.com/returntocorp/semgrep/blob/develop/PRIVACY.md#data-collected-when-explicitly-requested).

 ### What network requests are made?